dseguy/php-error-messages/messages/attribute-"%s"-cannot-target-%s-(allowed-targets:-%s).rst

    #[Attribute(Attribute::TARGET_FUNCTION | Attribute::TARGET_METHOD)]
    class X { }

-   // the object is created: it may be used without error.
+   // the object is created.
+It may be used without error.
    $ref = new ReflectionObject(new #[X] class() { });
    $attr = $ref->getAttributes()[0];